koladev32/drf-simple-apikey/docs/settings.rst

 Settings
 ===========

-Some of Simple API Key's behavior can be customized through settings variables in ``settings.py``:
+Some of Django REST Framework Simple API Key's behavior can be customized through settings variables in ``settings.py``:

 .. code-block:: python